Rohini763/Rohini763/README.md

 - 📫 How to reach me: ...rohinipatil221997@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...i do better day by day! love to make rangoli!
-3 pm to 7 pm and  11 pm to 3 Am this is my worktime on pc! and found the fun in magical technology releted things!!!
+- ⚡ Fun fact: ...i do better day by day! love to make rangoli! found the fun in magical technology releted things!!!
      <hr>

 ### Languages and Tools: